SilverdawnSoftware/Invoice-MicroService/README.md

 An Invoice MicroService using Asp.net core, EF Core, Angular(for web clients) and Xamarin Forms(for mobiles).

+The following features have been implemented:
+* Invoice (Add-Delete-Update)
+* Invoice Lines
+* Invoice Email Template engine
+* Email Invoices
+* Store Invoices for multiple locations
+* REST API
+* Invoice Management Screens (Mobile and Web) Coming soon.
+* CRUD Data screens (Mobile and Web)
+* CRUD REST API (if lower level access is required)

-The goal for this project is to create all the code required to store, retrieve, create and view Invoices via Model First Design and Code Automation.
+The goal for this project is to create all the code for an Invoicing via Model First Design and Code Automation.

-At the moment there is only a CRUD interface for this application.
-More API calls will be added in the near future so check back for updates.

 This application is designed using SilverModel, but SilverModel is not required to use this code.